-Step by Step Guide for Finding the Right Airline Approved Crate for Airline Cargo How to know what fits your pet.
+Step by Step Guide for Finding the Right Airline Approved Pet Cargo Crate for Flying in Cargo.

 To find the right cargo crate for your pet: measure your pet nose to base of tail, width, and height, add 3”-5” for room on each side (top, sides, front, back).
 Choose plastic, fiberglass or metal material with metal fasteners.
 Next, the outside must include space bars/handles, and ventilation on 2 side (domestic), 3 sides (international).

 1. Finding the Right Size Pet Cargo For Your Dog

 - Measure tip of nose to base of tail (do not include the length of the tail).

 - Measure shoulder width.
 This should be the widest part of your pet.
 Then double (x2) for the minimum width of crate.

 - Measure from Top of Head (or Ears if they stay erect) to the Ground.

 - The kennel must be large enough that the animal can easily stand up, turn around, sit erect, and lie down in a natural position.